The Dismissal (film)

 The Dismissal (Die Entlassung) is a 1942 German film directed by Wolfgang Liebeneiner about the dismissal of Otto von Bismarck.
 It was one of only five films to receive the honorary distinction "Film of the Nation" by the Reich Propaganda Ministry Censorship Office.

 Plot

-The film shows the events leading up to Bismarck being dismissed by Wilhelm II of Germany and the dilettantes who surround him.
+The film shows the events leading up to Bismarck being dismissed by Kaiser Wilhelm II and the dilettantes who surround him.
 An unscrupulous schemer plays on the king's desire to lead and so persuades him to dismiss his chancellor.
 This results in a disastrous two-front war by destroying Bismarck's treaty with Russia and leaving him to lament with the question of who would complete his work.

 The film ends with a postscript stating that Germany's misfortunes from 1890 to 1933 were the result of Bismarck's dismissal and that a nation's fate depends on its personalities, not its institutions.

 Production

 The success of Bismarck led to the creation of a sequel.
 The Dismissal cost 3.6 million ℛℳ to produce.